UGS STUDENT LEARNING OUTCOMES

 - Describe the primary community-identified need that was addressed by their service efforts.

-- Articulate the ways that their course- or experience-based emerging expertise can be applied to improve communities.
+- Evaluate how their course- or experience-based emerging expertise has and will help them improve communities.

 - Evaluate their own beliefs and assumptions about a social issue or diverse populations affected by an issue.

 - Describe ethical service as it applies to any service experience.

 Students who utilize or interact with the programs and services offered by the Center for Undergraduate Research will be able to: